-- Everyone will wear the grey blazer with a white shirt and school tie.
+- 1. Everyone will wear the grey blazer with a white shirt and school tie.
 Either grey trousers or grey skirt supplied by Uniform Direct only must be worn AT ALL TIMES.
 The original shape of the trouser must not be altered (15cm leg width). - 2.
 Plain white shirts, buttoned to the neck and either short or long sleeved only.
-Shirts must be tucked in - 3.
+Shirts must be tucked in. - 3.
 Skirts must not be rolled over or worn above the knee. - 4.
 Ties will be tied correctly, tie length must meet the waistband of the skirt or trousers. - A plain jacket, overcoat or shawl may be worn over the top of the blazer.
 Only jumpers from Uniform Direct can be worn under the blazer.
 No hoodies, denim or sports logo tops are permitted at any time.
-No jackets, overcoats or shawls inside the classroom. - Jewellery must be discreet, Chains should be inside shirts or jumpers and not visible.
+No jackets, overcoats or shawls inside the classroom. - 6.
+Jewellery must be discreet, Chains should be inside shirts or jumpers and not visible.
 Only single studded nose and ear piercings are permitted. - 7.
 Headscarves/turbans/topis/durags must only be plain grey or black. - 8.
-Hair accessories must only be white, grey or black (they can be patterned) - 9.
+Hair accessories must only be white, grey or black (not patterned) - 9.
 False nails, acrylic nails and gel nails are not permitted in school. - 10.
 No excessive makeup is permitted, this includes false eye-lashes. - 11.
 Leggings (black or grey) covering the ankle or tights (black, grey or flesh coloured) may be worn under the skirts but no knee length socks.
-Socks must be black or grey only and over the ankle. - Footwear will be flat, plain, black and clean with no coloured laces, stitching, logos or patterns.
+Socks must be black or grey only and over the ankle. - 12.
+Footwear will be flat, plain, black and clean with no coloured laces, stitching, logos or patterns.
 Heels must not be higher than 3cm. - 13.
 Students must have their ID badges with them at all times. - 14.
-At break and lunchtimes only blazers maybe removed in warm weather, after playing outside ties should be put back on and shirts tucked in. - 15.
+At break and lunchtimes only blazers may be removed outside but must be put back on before entering the building. - 15.
 Jumpers should not be tucked into skirts or trousers.